metova/NDAudioSuite/README.md

 ```objc
 - (void) NDAudioPlayerTimeIsUpdated: (NDAudioPlayer * _Nonnull)sender withCurrentTime:(CGFloat)currentTime
 ```
 This method is called as often as you prefer (default is every 1 second).
-You can change the frequency by setting the 'timeScale' property on NDAudioSuite (where '1' = 1 second).
+You can change the frequency by setting the `timeScale` property on NDAudioSuite. (where '1' = 1 second).
 Most often, this can be used to update audio track progress.

 ####Preparing To Play Audio